btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 >     Type
 >     tmpfs

 However, any settings files found in the non-privileged `/var/lib/machines` location will only have a subset of those settings applied.
 As you may have guessed, any settings that grant elevated privileges or additional capabilities are ignored.
-This is so untrusted or unvetted files downloaded from the scary Internet don't cause undue harm and isn't automatically applied upon container creation.
+This is so untrusted or unvetted files downloaded from the scary Internet don't cause undue harm and aren't automatically applied upon container creation.

-In order for the Tor browser to be properly launched, the following `nspawn` file must be installed in `/etc/systemd/nspawn`:
+In order for the Tor browser to be properly launched, the following `systemd-nspawn` file must be installed in `/etc/systemd/nspawn`:

 `tor-browser.nspawn`